Finding The Ascended Masters and Church Universal and Triumphant

 My husband and I got married a year later, I was almost nineteen.
 We immediately took jobs working on a Navy base in the Bahamas, so I had to quit school.
 I got a job as a personnel director's secretary and was one of the few girls that worked on the base, most were men working on boats and together there were only fifty civilians.
 Thus I fulfilled all my goals, getting married, having four children and being a secretary fairly quickly.
 When I was twenty-four the urge came over me to have a child and within a month I was pregnant.
 All the rest of our children were unplanned.

-There was something driving my life beyond my outer awareness, because I never had a questions about what I should do or not do, I just knew certain steps in my early life I needed to take.
+There was something driving my life beyond my outer awareness, because I never had questions about what I should do or not do, I just knew certain steps in my early life I needed to take.
 When I joined the Summit Lighthouse and the ascended master teachings I seemed to lose that knowing that had been with me prior.
 I was twenty-eight when I found the Teachings and I put aside my inner sense of knowing and followed the Guru and the "masters" out of respect for their higher authority and supposedly closer access to the God source.

 My husband had severe asthma as a child but I did not accept that he was permanently ill.
 I had not grown up with illness in my family outside of us having the common cold and occasional flu and a bout of pneumonia I got.
 So I went into the marriage believing I could help my husband be healthy and not succumb to asthma attacks.
 About five years into the marriage I had to take him to the hospital one night as his medication wasn't able to help him breath.
 His family moved to Florida for his health, which had helped him, and a few years after we married we bought land in West Virginia and after our first son was born we tried to live there.
 The climate was hard on his lungs and thus he succumbed to the severe attack.
 So we moved back to Florida and had to sell the land.

 The first time I heard a clear message from somewhere inside me, but not me, was a month after we were married.
 The voice said to me, "Do you love this man?"
 Although I remember the moment as if it happened yesterday, I cannot fathom why I thought nothing strange about hearing such a message.
 I must have responded somewhere inside my mind and heart to say to myself, "Yes, of course I love this man."
-Yet that set the course to be able to make many changes during our ten years together, where I was strengthened to do what was right, and always in the back of my mind I had the thought of what was my love for this man.
+Yet that set the course to be able to make many changes during our ten years together, where I was strengthened to do what was right, and always in the back of my mind I had the thought and question, "what was my love for this man?"
 Was it really love or a "falling in love"?
 At first I did everything my husband wanted, thinking I was to put my needs aside and please my husband in fulfilling his needs.
 But over time I started asserting my needs, the important ones that defined my character that I had put aside to please him.

 The second time I heard a message was five years into our marriage.
 The message told me that my husband did not want to be healed, because he used his illness to control people.
 In other words, he would get his way and avoid doing things using his illness as an excuse.
 I knew instantly that that was true.
 I had become more of the masculine side during our marriage doing physical chores that men usually do because I have this "can do" attitude.
 We even switched roles after my son was born with me working full time while my husband stayed home and watched our first child, as my job paid more than what he was making.
 Understanding that he really did not want to let go of his illness, as it served him all his life, I let go of any desire or belief that I could help him.